IBM-Bluemix-Docs/third-party/platform.md

 ## {{site.data.keyword.Bluemix_notm}} Identity and Access Management (IAM)
 {: #iam}

 Identity Access Management (IAM) enables you to securely authenticate users and control access to all cloud resources consistently across {{site.data.keyword.Bluemix_notm}}.
 The {{site.data.keyword.Bluemix_notm}} provisioning layer adopted IAM for authentication and authorization of actions that are taken against the provisioning layer.
 Third-party offering providers use IAM to create an authentication flow (OAuth).
-For more information, see [What is IAM](/docs/iam?topic=iam-iamoverview#iamoverview)?
+For more information, see [What is IBM Cloud Identity and Access Management?](/docs/account?topic=account-iamoverview).

 If your offering uses OpenID Connect (OIDC) libraries, IAM supports OIDC integration.
 OIDC is an authentication layer on top of OAuth 2.0, an authorization framework and can help simplify the onboarding process.
 For more information on OIDC, see [Open ID Connect](http://openid.net/connect/){: external}.